czerwonk/bird_exporter/README.md

 ```

 ### Default Port
-In version 0.7.1 bird_exporter the default port changed to 9324 since port 9200 is the default port of elasticsearch.
+In version 0.7.1 the default port changed to 9324 since port 9200 is the default port of elasticsearch.
 The new port is now registered in the default port allocation list (https://github.com/prometheus/prometheus/wiki/Default-port-allocations)

 ## Install
 ```